ahmetsenturk/masters-thesis/content/implementation.typ

 === Competencies & Progress
 Our goal is to build a student profile that lets the system generate feedback that respects what students can already do and how far they have progressed, as literature suggests that effective feedback should address both mastery and process.
 In other words, it should tell students where they stand and how they are moving forward @lohr2024.
-To do this, we first needed a schema that could reliably capture these two aspects.
+We first needed a schema that reliably captured these two aspects to do this.

 We began with a quick pilot to test whether LLMs can meaningfully vary feedback based on different student types.
 We defined three personas—high achiever, average student, and struggling student—listed their typical needs, and wrote a prompt variant for each.
-Using a common exercise, we compared the feedback produced for these three personas and checked whether it matched our defined needs.
+We used a common exercise to compare the feedback produced for these three personas and checked whether it matched our defined needs.

 Since the pilot produced clearly different and appropriate feedback across personas, we moved to a more detailed and personalized method that does not rely on fixed categories.
 We used an LLM-as-a-profiler approach: instead of assigning a student to a predefined persona, the LLM analyzes a submission to extract strengths and weaknesses directly from the submission.
 We developed this iteratively, starting with a simple prompt that identifies what the student did well and what needs work, then refining the output into a structured schema.

 Next, we explored a structured way to represent competencies using the SOLO taxonomy.
-SOLO is designed to describe how a learner's understanding grows in complexity, which fits our aim of modeling both level and development over time @biggs1982.
+SOLO describes how a learner's understanding grows in complexity, which fits our aim of modeling both level and development over time @biggs1982.
 We prompted the LLM to map evidence from the student's submission to SOLO levels and to justify the mapping with short evidence spans.

 #TODO[
  Also to following paragraph:
  In this work, we explored various methods for using LLMs to identify gaps in students' self-explanations of specific instructional material, such as explanations for code examples.
   @oli2024
 ]

 After the SOLO experiments, we transitioned to Bloom's taxonomy.
-This shift was natural for two reasons: Bloom's is widely used in the literature, and Artemis already supports it by letting instructors define Bloom-type competencies and link them to exercises.
-Since Bloom's categorizes the educational goals rather than the student's understanding, our analysis also changed focus: rather than prompting the LLM to infer students' understanding, we prompted it to assess the submission against the specific Bloom-linked competencies already defined for the exercise @bloom1956. @student-analysis-prompt shows the prompt we used to extract the student's competency status from the submission according to Bloom's taxonomy.
-We defined 4 different statuses for the student's competency status: _Correct_, _Partially Correct_, _Not Attempted_, and _Not Attempted Correctly_.
+This shift was natural for two reasons: Researchers widely use Bloom's in the literature, and Artemis supports it by letting instructors define Bloom-type competencies and link them to exercises.
+Since Bloom categorizes the educational goals rather than the students' understanding, our analysis also changed focus: rather than prompting the LLM to infer students' understanding, we prompted it to assess the submission against the specific Bloom-linked competencies already defined for the exercise @bloom1956. @student-analysis-prompt shows the prompt we used to extract the student's competency status from the submission according to Bloom's taxonomy.
+We defined four different statuses for the student's competency status: _Correct_, _Partially Correct_, _Not Attempted_, and _Not Attempted Correctly_.

 #figure(
   box(